theochem/horton/doc/user_hamiltonian_molecular.rst

     :lines: 18-25
     :caption: data/examples/hf_dft/rhf_water_dense.py, lines 18--25

-For the nuclear attraction integrals, one also has to specify arrays with atomic coordinates and nuclear charges.
+For the nuclear attraction integrals, you also have to specify arrays with atomic coordinates and nuclear charges.